Training, Education and Experience

 Application Screening (Pass/Fail)

-Applications and a copy (both front and back) of both your current FAA Airframe and Powerplant Certificate, as well as your current FAA Inspection Authorization License will be reviewed to determine those candidates who meet the minimum qualifications.
-Those candidates who meet the minimum qualifications and possess training, education and experience most closely related to that described in the "Best Candidates Will Have" section will be invited to participate in the remainder of the testing process set forth below.
+Applications and a copy (both front and back) of your current Airframe and Powerplant Certificate issued by the Federal Aviation Administration will be reviewed to determine those candidates who meet the minimum qualifications.
+These qualified candidates will be provided additional information regarding current test dates.
 Applicants will be notified of the results of the screening process via email.
-If you have not received your notification by 5:00 pm PST on Wednesday, May 29, 2019, it is your responsibility to confirm your eligibility to test for this position by contacting the OHR representative listed below in the Inquiries Section.
+If you have not received notification, within two weeks of submitting your application, it is your responsibility to confirm your eligibility to test for this position by contacting the OHR representative listed below in the Inquiries Section.

 *The LVMPD reserves the right to modify selection processes and test instruments in accordance with accepted legal, ethical, and professional standards.